PRBonn/PIN_SLAM/eval/README.md

 # PIN-SLAM Evaluation

 In this folder, you can find a few Python notebooks to run the evaluation of PIN-SLAM on typical public datasets without much effort.
+Note that you need to firstly checkout to the v1.0.0 branch of PIN-SLAM.

 This file is inspired by [KISS-ICP](https://github.com/PRBonn/kiss-icp/tree/main/eval).